 In our culture, through the media, through films, etc., we are constantly told that having a romantic relationship will make us happy.
 It’s for successful people and will solve everything.
 However, the truth is relationships reveal rather than resolve problems.
 They amplify what’s already going on.
 Happiness is not found in a relationship alone, but in wider attitudes and perspectives too.

 I was at a conference last year exploring how the church can support people in romantic relationships more.
 Particularly those who are dating.

 Despite what you may think, there wasn’t love hearts everywhere with sign up sheets for speed dating.
-It was a bit more formal and structured, but nevertheless interesting.
+It was more formal and structured discussions on the topic, and very interesting.

 Is It Worth Supporting Single People?